pulc/pulc.github.io/aboutme.md

 ##  Food

-It's trendy now to talk about food everywhere and share your creations.
+It's trendy nowadays to talk about food everywhere and share your creations.
 I don't care about food and eat pretty much everything.

 ##  Miscellaneous